 The character "Morn" is largely a background character in Quark's bar; his name is an anagram of "Norm," in homage to another familiar barfly, from Cheers.

 Lounge singer Vic Fontaine is a tribute to Frank Sinatra right down to having an episode that is basically a tribute to Ocean's Eleven.
-And What Could Have Been: They even had Frank Sinatra, Jr. in mind for the role (but he didn't want the part).
+And What Could Have Been: They even had Frank Sinatra, Jr. in mind for the role (but he didn't want the partnote he wanted to be on the show, but only if he could play an alien).

 As revealed in "The House of Quark", Quark's father's name is Kheldar.
 Kheldar is also the real name of Silk, the main Drasnian character in The Belgariad.
 The Drasnians, like the Ferengi, have a Hat of being devious merchants.